harvardartmuseums/api-docs/object.md

 #### Examples

 http://api.harvardartmuseums.org/object/299843/publications
-Returns an array containing all the publications related to van Gogh’s “Self-Portrait Dedicated to Paul Gauguin”.
+Returns an array containing all the publications related to van Gogh’s "Self-Portrait Dedicated to Paul Gauguin".